Album This song officially appears on the CHOBA B CCCP Official album.

 From Wikipedia:

-“That’s All Right” is a song written and originally performed by blues singer Arthur Crudup.
-It is best known as the first single recorded and released by Elvis Presley.
-Presley’s version was recorded on July 5, 1954, and released on July 19, 1954 with “Blue Moon of Kentucky” as the B-side.
-It is #113 on the 2010 Rolling Stone magazine list of the “500 Greatest Songs of All Time“.
+“That’s All Right” is best known as the debut single recorded and released by Elvis Presley.
+Presley’s version was recorded on July 5, 1954, and released on July 19, 1954, with “Blue Moon of Kentucky” as the B-side.
+It was ranked number 112 on the 2010 Rolling Stone magazine list of the “500 Greatest Songs of All Time”.
+Several critics have cited Presley’s version as a candidate for the first rock and roll record.
+In July 2004, exactly 50 years after it was first released, the song was re-released as a CD single in several countries, including the United Kingdom, where it reached number three.

 History

-The song was written by Arthur “Big Boy” Crudup, and originally recorded by him in Chicago on September 6, 1946, as “That’s All Right“.
-Some of the lyrics are traditional blues verses first recorded by Blind Lemon Jefferson in 1926.
-Crudup’s recording was released as a single on RCA Victor 20-2205, but was less successful than some of his previous recordings.
-At the same session, he recorded a virtually identical tune with different lyrics, “I Don’t Know It“, which was also released as a single (RCA Victor 20-2307).
-In early March 1949, the song was rereleased under the title, “That’s All Right, Mama” (RCA Victor 50-0000), which was issued as RCA’s first rhythm and blues record on their new 45 rpm single format, on bright orange vinyl.
+At the same session, Crudup recorded a virtually identical tune with different lyrics, “I Don’t Know It”, which was also released as a single (RCA Victor 20–2307).
+In early March 1949, the song was rereleased under the title “That’s All Right, Mama” (RCA Victor 50–0000), which was issued as RCA’s first rhythm and blues record on its new 45 rpm single format, on bright orange vinyl.

-Presley’s recording
+Elvis Presley’s recording – Production

-Sam Phillips gave copies of the record to local disc jockeys Dewey Phillips (no relation) of WHBQ, Uncle Richard of WMPS, and Sleepy Eyed John Lepley of WHHM.
-On July 7, 1954, Dewey Phillips played “That’s All Right” on his popular radio show “Red, Hot & Blue“.
-On hearing the news that Dewey was going to play his record, Presley went to the local movie theater to calm his nerves.
+Sam Phillips gave copies of the acetate to local disc jockeys Dewey Phillips (no relation) of WHBQ, Uncle Richard of WMPS, and Sleepy Eyed John Lepley of WHHM.
+On July 7, 1954, Dewey Phillips played “That’s All Right” on his popular radio show “Red, Hot & Blue”.
+On hearing the news that Dewey was going to play his song, Presley went to the local movie theater to calm his nerves.

-Interest in the record was so intense that Dewey reportedly played the record 14 times and received over 40 telephone calls.
+Interest in the song was so intense that Dewey reportedly played the acetate 14 times and received over 40 telephone calls.
 Presley was persuaded to go to the station for an on-air interview that night.
 Unaware that the microphone was live at the time, Presley answered Dewey’s questions, including one about which high school he attended: a roundabout way of informing the audience of Presley’s race without actually asking the question.
+“That’s All Right” was officially released on July 19, 1954, and sold around 20,000 copies.
+This number was not enough to chart nationally, but the single reached number four on the local Memphis charts. […]

-The Beatles recorded the song for the Pop Go The Beatles radio show on 2 July 1963 at Maida Vale Studios in London.
-Their recording went unreleased until 1994 when it was released on Live at the BBC as “That’s All Right (Mama)“.
+The Beatles recorded “That’s All Right” for the radio show “Pop Go The Beatles” on July 2, 1963, at Maida Vale Studios in London.
+Their recording went unreleased until 1994 when it was released on “Live at the BBC” as “That’s All Right (Mama)“.

-Paul McCartney recorded “That’s All Right (Mama)” in 1987 for his Choba B CCCP album.
-From the liner notes of this album:
+In 1987, Paul McCartney recorded “That’s All Right (Mama)” for his “Choba B CCCP” album.

 That’s All Right Mama/Just Because